Sitecore/Sitecore.Demo.Platform/docs/Usage.md

       }
       ```

    6. Optionally, you may want to also set DNS servers in the Docker engine configuration.
-See the [Issue downloading nodejs](#Issue%20downloading%20nodejs) known issue for details and inscruptions.
+See the [Issue downloading nodejs](#Issue%20downloading%20nodejs) known issue for details and instructions.
    7. Click the "Apply & Restart" button to restart your Windows Docker engine.

 ## Preparing Your Environment